RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/42-LUK.md

 <sup>80</sup> The child was growing and becoming strong in spirit, and was in the desert until the day of his public appearance to Israel.

 > - <sup>a</sup> 17.
 Malachi 4:6
 > - <sup>b</sup> 20.
-“Behold”, from “ ἰδοὺ ”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>c</sup> 37. or, “For everything spoken by God is possible.”
 > - <sup>d</sup> 55. or, seed